Khadaassi/Simplon-TechIA-Salary-Manager/README.md

 - Calculates monthly salaries, considering contract hours and overtime.
 - Outputs detailed salary reports for each branch.
 - Computes and displays salary statistics (average, highest, lowest) per branch and globally.
-- Adds calculated monthly salaries to the original data and saves them in an updated JSON file.

 ### Functions